Back to blog

 Surfer SEO Content Editor: real-time optimization scoring

 Surfer SEO's Content Editor is the core feature and the primary reason teams adopt the platform.
-The editor provides a live "Content Score" (0–100) that updates as you write or edit, based on analysis of the top-ranking pages for your target keyword.
-The editor highlights which NLP terms you have included, which are missing, and how your content structure compares to competitors currently ranking on page one.
+It provides a live "Content Score" (0–100) that updates as you write, based on the top-ranking pages for your target keyword, and highlights which NLP terms you included, which are missing, and how your structure compares to page one.

 Surfer SEO NLP keyword optimization